|

 witchhunt that led to the resignation of Director

-Les McEwan (who was not called to give evidence to
+Les McEwan (who was not called to give evidence

-"Social workers across Edinburgh have felt sadness,
+"Social workers across Edinburgh have felt

-shock, despair, anger and despondency in their heart-searching
+sadness, shock, despair, anger and despondency in

-"It is in the nature of social work that we all feel
+"It is in the nature of social work that we

-what needs to be addressed."
+no understanding of what needs to be addressed."

 The inquiry by Susan O'Brien QC followed the death